 The Healing Power of Nature – Taste of the Forest

 We usually go to the forest to get a breath of fresh air and move ourselves a little bit during hiking or a light walk.
 Exercising in nature has healing effects on our body and brings us pleasure.
-However, the healing power of nature and especially that of forest offers us a lot more.
+However, the healing power of nature and especially that of the forest offers us a lot more.

 (less than 17 minutes of healing reading, 2209 words, 2 pages)

-In the last article (in Slovak language) I pointed out how we enjoy seeing nature, but also how the colors and shapes of nature and the sunshine have healing effect on our organism.
+In the last article (in the Slovak language) I pointed out how we enjoy seeing nature, but also how the colors and shapes of nature and the sunshine have a healing effect on our organism.

 This article will be about the healing power of singing of birds (hearing), wild berries (taste) and walking barefoot (touch).

-Hearing – music of nature
+Hearing – the music of nature

-Noise of traffic in the city, but also headphones to interrupt this noise are among the usual causes of hearing damage.
+The noise of traffic in the city, but also headphones to interrupt this noise are among the usual causes of hearing damage.
 And not only that – constant noise and annoying sounds of the city keep us alerted and don’t let us rest.
-We are organisms of the nature and our hearing is connected with the brain for the purpose of giving us a warning if we hear something unusual.
+We are organisms of nature and our hearing is connected with the brain for the purpose of giving us a warning if we hear something unusual.
 The problem is that the sounds of the city are viewed as a threat by our brain almost constantly.
 That stresses us out and tires us.

 We could use silence.